The Montel Williams Show: Production and distribution

 The series was produced by Mountain Movers for its entire run, with Out of My Way Productions co-producing on its first four seasons and then Letnom Productions for the following two seasons.
 The first three seasons were distributed by Viacom Enterprises.
 After Viacom's purchase of Paramount Pictures in March 1994, Viacom Enterprises was merged into Paramount Television's distribution arm, Paramount Domestic Television.
 PDT began distributing the show in fall 1994, and became CBS Paramount Domestic Television after the Viacom/CBS Corporation split in 2006.
 Its distributor changed names once again in 2007, as CPDT was merged with King World Productions to form the current distributor, CBS Television Distribution.

 Montel originated from Television City in Hollywood, California, for its first season.
 For season two, the show moved to Unitel Video's studio space on West 53rd Street in New York City, where it remained for the rest of its run.

+On January 30, 2008, the end of production of new episodes of The Montel Williams Show at the end of the 2007-2008 television season was announced.